-Employability Requirements: To become a licensed child care provider in Washington, you must participate in a Department of Early Learning (DEL) licensing orientation and apply for and receive licensure.
+To become a licensed child care provider in Washington, you must participate in a Department of Early Learning (DEL) licensing orientation and apply for and receive licensure.
 State law requires DEL to run background checks on anyone who is authorized to care for or has unsupervised access to children in licensed child care facilities.

-Program Length: To become a licensed child care provider in Washington, you must participate in a Department of Early Learning (DEL) licensing orientation and apply for and receive licensure.
+To become a licensed child care provider in Washington, you must participate in a Department of Early Learning (DEL) licensing orientation and apply for and receive licensure.
 State law requires DEL to run background checks on anyone who is authorized to care for or has unsupervised access to children in licensed child care facilities.

-Admission Dates: Fall quarter.
+Fall quarter.

-Prerequisite(s): ECED& 100: Child Care Basics (STARS) or equivalent.
+ECED& 100: Child Care Basics (STARS) or equivalent.
 Proficiency in reading, writing, and understanding the English language is required.
 Students are required to take the Accuplacer assessment or equivalent before entry into the program.
 Successful completion of ENG 091 or equivalent.

+Program Course e List

+ECED& 105 Introduction to Early 5

+Childhood Education

+ECED& 107 Health, Safety & Nutrition 5

-ECED& 105 ECED& 107 Introduction to Early Childhood Education ECED& 120 Practicum: Nurturing Relationships 2 TOTAL CREDITS FOR COMPLETION
+ECED& 120 Practicum: Nurturing 2

+Relationships

-^{}Articulated courses with high schools for dual enrollment
+ECED& 107: Articulated courses with high schools for dual enrollment